BattModels/asimtools/docs/usage.rst

     repeat: [3,3,3]
     rattle_stdev: 0.01

+  # Find a single file whose full path matches a regular expression.
+  # regex_kwargs are forwarded to find_files_by_regex (search_dir, recursive).
+  # Raises an error if zero or more than one file matches.
+  image:
+    regex: 'bulk_Na.*relaxed\.xyz'
+    regex_kwargs:
+      search_dir: /path/to/results

   # You can even supply an atoms object directly so that the interface is
   # universal.
 This is most useful in the asimmodule code itself.
   image: